awsdocs/amazon-sqs-developer-guide/doc_source/sqs-delete-queue.md

 # Tutorial: Deleting an Amazon SQS Queue<a name="sqs-delete-queue"></a>

 If you don't use an Amazon SQS queue \(and don't foresee using it in the near future\), it is a best practice to delete it from Amazon SQS\.
-The following example demonstrates deleting a queue\.
+The following example shows how to delete a queue\.

 **Note**
 You can delete a queue even when it isn't empty\.
 If you want to delete the messages in a queue but not the queue itself, you can [purge the queue](sqs-purge-queue.md)\.